 If you start taking statins, you’ll need to keep taking them in the long term – as your cholesterol levels will rise again if you stop taking them.

 They come as a tablet which you will need to take once a day.
-They should start to work within 2 to 3 months.
+They should start to work within two to three months.

-You should have check-ups with your doctor or nurse and have blood tests to see how well your statins are working, this is usually after 3 months to check your cholesterol and a liver function test.
-It is recommended that you are tested again after a year to check your cholesterol and your liver function.
+You should have check-ups with your doctor or nurse and have blood tests to see how well your statins are working.
+This is usually after three months.
+You will have a cholesterol check to see if your cholesterol level has changed, and a liver function test to see if your liver is healthy.

 Statins can sometimes interact with other medicines and cause side effects.
-Talk to your doctor about any other medicines you’re taking before you start taking statins so make sure they’re suitable for you.
+Talk to your doctor about any other medicines you’re taking before you start taking statins to make sure they’re suitable for you.

 Have a question?
 You can email the

 Getting the most from your statins

 - Take your statins every day to keep your cholesterol levels down.

 - Take them at the same time every day.